-When I returned home from that visit, the men with whom I worked told me that two men had come to order to be a Bible Christian, I must picked up a little tract entitled, "Why town with a tent, and were going to keep the seventh day."
-He said, in regard to their belief.
-It was prayer-meeting night, and in my remarks I referred to the burden of our prayers-Lord, work by whom thou wilt, only let us have a revival of thy work.
+When I returned home from that visit, the men with whom I worked told me that two men had come to order to be a Bible Christian, I must

+Do You Keep the First Day Instead have some meetings.
+I knew nothing in regard to their belief. prayer-meeting night, and in my remarks I referred to the burden of our prayers-Lord, work by whom thou wilt, only let us have a revival of thy work.
 I told them that God had sent these men in answer to our prayers, to do a work which our ministers had failed to do.
-I believed it with all my heart.
+I believed it with all my